English

 • Snap a photo of the Blue Boat House, Perth’s most Instagrammed riverside icon.

-• One-way cruise ends at E Shed, Fremantle—perfect for grabbing lunch or exploring the markets.
+• One-way cruise ends at E Shed, Fremantle.
+You can then grab lunch or explore the markets.

 • Round-trip cruises bring you back to Barrack Street Jetty in Perth with full river views both ways.